mconigliaro/mcddns/README.md

 ### To Do

+- Handle data validation errors
-- Add built-in plugin tests
+- Add tests for built-in plugins
 - How to deal with required plugin options?